antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 ### Signature scores

 What are signature scores?.
 A quick memory refresher.
-A gene signature score is een predefined set of genes which are involved in a particular biological process, pathway of a set of genes as result of an analysis.
+A gene signature score is een predefined set of genes which are involved in a particular biological process, pathway, a set of genes as result of an analysis.

 To calculate a signature score, the expression levels of all genes in the signature are analyzed within a given sample for the complete cohort.
 The calculation methods vary but often include: